-Bwindi impenetrable forest is one of Uganda’s bio diverse, mountainous and most visited treasures, situated in the southwestern region of Uganda.
+Rushaga sector is located south of Bwindi Impenetrable National Park.
+The park is one of Uganda’s bio diverse, mountainous and most visited treasures, situated in the southwestern region of Uganda.
 Bwindi impenetrable forest is the top destination for gorilla trekking, forest / nature walks, Batwa encounters, birding expeditions and magnificent scenic views.

-Gifted with over 600 endangered mountain gorillas, Bwindi impenetrable national park is also endowed with amazing bird species such as turacos and hornbill, primates like chimpanzees and colobus monkeys, up to 120 mammal species; forest elephants, geckos, chameleons and many other endangered species.
+Gifted with over 600 mountain gorillas, Bwindi Impenetrable National Park is also endowed with amazing bird species such as turacos and hornbill, primates like chimpanzees and colobus monkeys, up to 120 mammal species; forest elephants, geckos, chameleons and many other endangered species.

-Rushaga sector being among the four gorilla destination sectors, it is an exceptional region located in the southern part of the park, and a popular sector to view and interact critically with the endangered mountain gorillas.
-The sector is mostly visited by tourists connecting from Kigali via Kisoro district in search of these beauties.
+Rushaga sector being among the four gorilla destination sectors, it is an exceptional region located in the southern part of the park, and a popular sector to view and interact with mountain gorillas.
+The sector is mostly visited by tourists connecting from Kigali via Kisoro district.

 Rushaga is known for habituating a hyped number of mountain gorilla families that are trekked in Bwindi.
 It is only in Rushaga that the mountain gorillas are trained to be more familiar with human presence than in other sectors and this is done before they are declared free for trekking by any tourists.

 Gorilla families in Rushaga include Bweza, Mishaya, Busingye, Kahungye and Nshongi.
 These families vary in size though an interaction with one of the families is a memorable experience.
-Each family is lead by a silver back as it determines the daily activities and movements within the group.
+Each family is led by a silverback as it determines the daily activities and movements within the group.

 Bweza gorilla group broke off the Nshongi family.
 It consists of 12 members and lead by a silver back called Kakono.
 It also comprises of 3 adult males, 4 black backs, two infants and 1 juvenile.
 Gorilla permits to trek this family go for 600 dollars and can be obtained from either the park headquarters or Uganda wildlife authority.